 3. The Sibling Insists on Being with the Parent When Others Are Visiting

 This one is a major red flag because it shows potentially controlling and overbearing behavior.
-It is very likely that the family member is looking to stay close to the aging parent to avoid getting their scam exposed.
+The family member is likely looking to stay close to the aging parent to avoid getting their scam exposed.

-If the family member is taking steps to avoid allowing the aging parent to go out on their own with other family members or to invite people over without them being present, it is highly likely they are threatening them for exposing what is really going on.
+If the family member is taking steps to avoid allowing the aging parent to go out on their own with other family members or to invite people over without them being present, they are likely threatening them for exposing what is really going on.

 4. The Elderly Person Doesn’t Know Their Current Financial Situation